davidegat/Lotus123-on-reMarkable/README.md

 <li><b>dos.sh</b> a simple "app" for reMarkable which runs BOCHS via yaft (simple package needed!)<br>
 <li><b>startdos.sh</b> a basic shell script called by dos.sh to be run under yaft.<br>
 <li>Now you must register the new app to be seen by oxide launcer.
 In your reMarkable type <b>rot apps call registerApplication 'QVariantMap:{"name": "FreeDOS", "bin": "/home/root/dos.sh"}'</b><br>
-<li>Refresh oxide apps, you should see the FreeDOS icon, by taping it yaft comes up, and the BOCHS emulator start your FreeDOS machine on the reMarkable.<br>
+<li>Refresh oxide apps, you should see the FreeDOS icon, by tapping it yaft comes up, and the BOCHS emulator start your FreeDOS machine on the reMarkable.<br>
 <li>Season as you like, i made a simple 123.bat file to launch directly Lotus, or you can add a command in your AUTOEXEC.BAT to autostart it.

 <h2>VERY, VERY BASIC TROUBLESHOOTING</h2>